E.I. duPont de Nemours & Co., Inc.

 Phone: (304) 926-0499

-- In 2012 the RFI phase of work was completed for the Mountain Area and a Screening Level Ecological Risk Assessment was performed and submitted to EPA and WVDEP.
-Upon completion of regulatory review DuPont will evaluate an overall remedy for the Mountain Area to be protective of human health and the environment.
-The results of the evaluation will be submitted in a Corrective Measures Study (CMS).
 A work plan for a Phase IV RFI investigation was submitted to EPA and WVDEP for characterizing potential contamination from all accessible area at the plant site.
-EPA and DuPont amended the details of the work plan and site work consisting of soil sampling began the first week of November.
+EPA and DuPont amended the details of the work plan and site work consisting of soil sampling began the first week of November 2012 and continued through 2014.
+Sampling was completed early 2014 with an expected submission for the Phase IV RFI Report of the second quarter 2014.

 - Some of the site’s key documents of interest are accessible below: